Meghan Markle Addresses George Floyd’s Death In Speech, ‘The Only Wrong Thing To Say Is To Say Nothing’

 The Duchess recorded an emotional message about the “absolutely devastating” death of George Floyd.
 Meghan looked tearful during her virtual commencement speech to the graduating class of Immaculate Heart High School in Los Angeles, where she attended high school.
 She says, “I’m sorry.” ????

 Markle addressed the graduating class of Immaculate Heart High School virtually.
 The former Suits actress started her speech by discussing the thoughts she had when crafting her words.
 Markle spent some time crafting what she would say and hesitated out of fear that her words would be “picked apart.”
-However, she concluded.

-“The only wrong thing to say is to say nothing.”
+“The only wrong thing to say is to say nothing,” she concluded.

 Markle continued to explain.